gammapy/gammapy/docs/estimators/index.rst

 specify the arguments ``n_sigma`` and ``n_sigma_ul``.
 The ``n_sigma``
 arguments are translated into a TS difference assuming ``ts = n_sigma ** 2``.

-In addition to the norm values a reference spectral model is given.
+In addition to the norm values a reference spectral model and energy ranges are given.
 Using this reference spectral model the norm values can be converted to the following different SED types:

 ================= =================================================
 Quantity          Definition
 ================= =================================================
+e_ref             Reference energy
+e_min             Minimum energy
+e_max             Maximum energy
 dnde              Differential flux at ``e_ref`` flux              Integrated flux between ``e_min`` and ``e_max`` eflux             Integrated energy flux between ``e_min`` and ``e_max``